PSPDFKit/react-native/samples/NativeCatalog/README.md

 }
 ```

-4. Native Catalog app is now ready to launch.
+4. The Native Catalog app is now ready to launch.
 From `samples/NativeCatalog` directory run `react-native run-android`.

 ### Running this Sample on iOS